 Beta testing is a great way to validate your ideas.
 You might think that you’re building the best mobile app with revolutionary features, but you won’t really know if that’s true or not until you get user feedback.
 Feedback from users during beta testing is critical and might cause you to make anything from minimal to drastic changes in your app or your product roadmap.

 Studies have shown that only one out of five testers will try your product and provide you with feedback, and you need a minimum of 100-300 testers to ensure that your app is properly and thoroughly tested.
-Unless you have a large company and everyone on your team is actively involved in the testing process, then you’ll definitely need many external beta testers.
+Unless you have a large company and everyone on your team is actively involved in the testing process, then you’ll definitely need many external beta testers and a tool that can help you collect and manage their bug reports and feedback.

 Make sure to check out our blog post about How to Find Over 200+ Beta Testers for Free.